To you and yours and be back soon with some photos (finally!) of all the Holiday crafting I can show you at last.

 A new Fix-it Friday.

-From this - monkey bars are mom-heart-attack-inducing high, swing and rings not as much fun as climbing into the tower, which is difficult to say the least.
+From this - monkey bars are mom-heart-attack-inducing high, swing and rings not as much fun as

 To this.
 Easy access to the tower, whether it be a pirate ship (arrr!) or princess castle.